chris17453/ddb/README.md

 - event logging
 - ansible ready
 - eases the effort of data migration using sql
-- the text file does not change formats. nothing changes but ease of use
+- the text file does not change
+- accessibility of the text file doesnt change
 - ease of automation

 ## how do i use it?
 - with python [python integration](data/python-integration.md)